Timothy Josephson

 Timothy Josephson is a former member of the New Hampshire House of Representatives.

 Education

 Josephson earned a B.A. in liberal arts from Johnson State College and a master's degree in public administration from Norwich University.

 Career

 Josephson served as vice-chair of the Mascoma Valley Regional School District.
-On November 8, 2016, Josephson was elected to the New Hampshire House of Representatives where he represents the Grafton 11 district.
-He held office from December 7, 2016 to December 2, 2020.
+On November 8, 2016, Josephson was elected to the New Hampshire House of Representatives where he represented the Grafton 11 district.
+He held office from December 7, 2016, to December 2, 2020.
 He is a Democrat.

 Personal life

 Josephson resides in Canaan, New Hampshire.
 Josephson is married and has two children.
 Josephson is an Eagle Scout.